mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

-A good program gets the job done, while an excellent program also sets you up for success as the amount of data grows or business needs evolve.
-A major differentiator between good and excellent is the choice in **data structure**, or method for organizing data.
+What makes a piece of software good versus great?
+It is straightforward to write a program that accomplishes our needs, but how do we write our code such that it can handle future needs, such as a 10x or 100x in the amount of data needed to be processed?

-As a data scientist without a computer science background, I'm most familiar with dataframes.
-But as I was transitioning to machine learning engineering, I was exposed to much more fundamental structures.
+One major differentiator is in the proper choice of **data structure**, or method for organizing data.
+This post will cover them.

 ## Table of contents
 * [**Data structures**](#data-structures)